Skip to content

 The story follows the adventures of Frank Einstein, a man who was revived by two scientists, Dr. Egon Boiffard and Dr. Gillespie Flem.
 With no memory of his past, he took the name “Frank Einstein” after his creators’ heroes, Frank Sinatra and Albert Einstein.
 Now reborn with enhanced abilities—superhuman agility, reflexes, and a touch of precognition—Frank remembers little of his past life.
 His identity as “Madman” is inspired by his childhood comic hero, Mr. Excitement.
 Despite his Frankenstein-like appearance, including blue skin and scars, he has a girlfriend, Joe Lombard, and is joined by allies like the alien Mott, invisible scientist Gale, and robotic companions Astroman and Machina.

 The publication history of Madman is not the simplest as the book changed publishers multiple times.
 It started at Tundra in the Grafik Muzik anthology before getting a solo book titled Madman Adventures, went to Dark Horses where it evolved to become Madman Comics for a few years, then Allred established his own publishing company, AAA Pop Comics, where he continued Madman’s story with The Atomics–a new comic book series focused on Frank’s superhero team, the Atomics.
-It stopped in 2001, but Frank Einstein returned in Madman Atomic Comics launched at Image Comics in 2007.
+It stopped in 2001, but Frank Einstein returned in Madman Atomic Comics, which was launched at Image Comics in 2007.

 The Madmaniverse is a superhero universe like no other, the colorful vision of one independent cartoonist who developed a cult favorite.
 Below, you’ll find a guide to reading everything.